 CAB Executive Team shared concerns, and more importantly, a desire to move forward from the issue.
-Ms. Winbigler and Mr. Sultani requested that Sacramento County acknowledge that CAB was not involved as intended regarding the appointment of a new HRSA Program Director.
-Sacramento County would like to clarify that it has not appointed a new HRSA Program Director and remains open, as stated in Director Kothari's June 14, 2022 email, to developing a slate of candidates which CAB and Sacramento County can jointly interview and select from.
-Currently, Sacramento County offers two possibilities for HRSA Program Director: (1) Division Manager Dr. Andrew Mendonsa, who will have complete day-to-day oversight of the Health Center; or (2) the Deputy Director who will oversee the Health Center, the Pharmacy, Adult Correctional Health and Juvenile Correctional Health.
-Recruitment is in process for the Deputy Director position.
+Ms. Winbigler and Mr. Sultani requested that Sacramento County acknowledge that CAB was not involved as intended regarding the appointment of a new HRSA Project Director.
+Sacramento County would like to clarify that it has not appointed a new HRSA Project Director and remains open, as stated in Director Kothari's June 14, 2022 email, to developing a slate of candidates which CAB and Sacramento County can jointly interview and select from.
+Currently, Sacramento County offers the following recommendation: for HRSA Project Director: Division Manager Dr. Andrew Mendonsa, who will have complete day-to-day oversight of the Health

+Center.
 While Dr. Mishra will no longer have overall administrative authority of the Health Center, her work is critical and will be more focused on medical direction, clinician oversight and performance measures.

-During the meeting, Ms. Winbigler shared that the Division Manager would make more sense given the scope of the role versus the Deputy Director (multiple programs).
+During the meeting, Ms. Winbigler shared that the Division Manager would make more sense as HRSA Project Director, given the scope of the role, versus the Deputy Director (multiple programs).